Dimer Models and Conformal Structures: Non-linear Beltrami Equation and the Hodograph Transform

 \begin{Thm} Every non-constant and continuous solution $f:\UU\to \Di$ to (\ref{eqNonLinB}) is real analytic, and admits a Stoilow factorization

-where $\phi$ is analytic in $\DD$ with $\Vert \phi \Vert_\infty\leq 1$, $\DD$ is a circle domain and where $g:\DD\to \UU$ is a homeomorphism of finite distortion solving the linear Beltrami equation
+where $b(z)$ is analytic in $\DD$ with $\Vert b \Vert_\infty\leq 1$, $\DD$ is a circle domain and where $g:\DD\to \UU$ is a homeomorphism of finite distortion solving the linear Beltrami equation

-Moreover, if $\, \UU$ is simply connected we can choose $\DD = \Di$, the unit disc. \end{Thm} \begin{proof} Since $f(z)$ is continuous with values in the open unit disc it is locally bounded away from the unit circle, i.e. for each relatively compact subdomain $V \subset \UU$ we have
+Moreover, if $\, \UU$ is simply connected we can take $\DD = \Di$, the open unit disc, and if also the map $f:\UU\to \Di$ is proper, then $b(z) = B(z)$, a finite Blaschke product. \end{Thm} \begin{proof} Since $f(z)$ is continuous with values in the open unit disc it is locally bounded away from the unit circle, i.e. for each relatively compact subdomain $V \subset \UU$ we have

 This gives a complex structure to the domain $\UU$, call it ${\mathcal A}$, by requiring analytic charts to have the form $(\varphi, V)$, where $V$ is open with $\overline{V} \subset \UU$ and

 Indeed, due to uniform ellipticity within $V$, when domains of two charts intersect the function $\varphi_1 \circ \varphi_2^{-1}$ is analytic, c.f. \cite[p.
 179]{ATG}.